wzhouwzhou/easypathutil/README.md

 You may specify also filter parameter as two seperate functions for synchronous and async versions of .$readdir and .$readdirsync

-        const sync = function filter_sync(path) {
+        const sync_filter = function filter_sync(path) {
            return !path.endsWith('.ext') && this.get_stat_sync(path).directory;
         };

-        const async = async function filter_async(path) {
+        const async_filter = async function filter_async(path) {
           if (path.endsWith('.ext')) return false; // Think about this line as: if the file or folder we are looking at ends with .ext, stop recursing. const { directory } = await this.get_stat(path);
           return directory; // If directory is true, the path refers to a directory, so keep recursing, in case such files or folders that match the above case reside in subfolders of the one we are currently looking at.
         };

         const folder = Builder(absolutepath, {
+          // ...
-          filter: { sync, async },
+          filter: { sync: sync_filtere, async: async_filter },
         });

         // Use the synchronous version: